How to Think about the Internet of Things (IoT)

-We can also separate the Internet of Things in two broad categories:
+We can separate the Internet of Things into two broad categories:

 Your choice of communication technology directly affects your device’s hardware requirements and costs.
-Which networking technology is the best choice?
-IoT devices are deployed in so many different ways — in clothing, houses, buildings, campuses, factories, and even in your body — that no single networking technology can fit all bills.
+And IoT devices are deployed in so many different ways — in clothing, houses, buildings, campuses, factories, and even in your body — that no single networking technology can fit all bills.

 Let’s take a factory as a typical case for an IoT system.
 A factory would need a large number of connected sensors and actuators scattered over a wide area, and a wireless technology would be the best fit.